civican/legisinfo/44-1/bills/C-59/bill_text.md

     nil, if the individual had not started their maximum participation period in the preceding taxation year, and

-    the **individual's** excess FHSA amount determined at the end of the immediately preceding taxation year, **in any other case**;
+    the individual's excess FHSA amount determined at the end of the immediately preceding taxation year, in any other case;

-    is the total of all amounts each of which is a contribution made to a FHSA by the individual **in the taxation year** at or before the particular time;
+    is the total of all amounts each of which is a contribution made to a FHSA by the individual in the taxation year at or before the particular time;

-    is the total of all amounts transferred **in the taxation year** under paragraph 146(16)(a.2), at or before the particular time, to a FHSA under which the individual is the holder;
+    is the total of all amounts transferred in the taxation year under paragraph 146(16)(a.2), at or before the particular time, to a FHSA under which the individual is the holder;

     is the lesser of